scyto/multicast-relay/README.md

 For testing use this to see console output

-`docker run --rm -it --restart=always --network=host  -e OPTS="--verbose" -e INTERFACES="br0 br50"    scyto/multicast-relay`
+`docker run --rm -it --network=host  -e OPTS="--verbose" -e INTERFACES="br0 br50"    scyto/multicast-relay`

 ## More than LAN and 1 VLAN